rpm-software-management/dnf/doc/command_ref.rst

 ``dnf [options] erase <package-specs>...``
     Removes the specified packages from the system along with any packages depending on the packages being removed.
-If ``clean_requirements_on_remove`` is enabled also removes any dependencies that are no longer needed.
+If ``clean_requirements_on_remove`` is enabled (the default) also removes any dependencies that are no longer needed.

 ------------
 Help Command